SumanthR2306/SumanthR2306/README.md

 ### 🤖 Stress Detection in IT Employees

 🔹 Machine Learning based stress-level detection system
-🔹 Used behavioral & physiological datasets
+🔹 Prepared behavioral and physiological datasets with missing-value handling and normalization
-🔹 Performed data preprocessing, normalization & feature selection
+🔹 Implemented SVM, Random Forest and KNN classification models
-🔹 Implemented SVM, Random Forest & KNN classifiers
+🔹 Evaluated models using cross-validation, confusion matrix, precision, recall and F1-score
 🔹 Reported **97% accuracy** in stress-level detection

 **Tech Used:**